 • consent to Te Kawa Mataaho | Public Service Commission undertaking additional integrity checks as required.

-Please allow sufficient time for all groups involved to read and endorse the entry.
+Please allow enough time for all groups involved to read and endorse the entry.
 We advise collaborating early with partner agencies to ensure all voices are captured.

 Whakapā mai Contact